rweigel/stats/python.md

 print(np.sum(A)) # nan - you know something went wrong
 ```

-In contrast, if the values of <code>A</code> were initialized to zero, this coding error may not have been noticed:
+In contrast, if the values of `A` were initialized to zero, this coding error may not have been noticed:

 ```Python
 import numpy as np